keptn/keptn.github.io/content/docs/quickstart/_index.md

 * Minikube
 * OpenShift 4 & 3.11

-For details on the specific providers, please visit our [detailed installation guide](../0.7.x/operate/install/#create-or-bring-kubernetes-cluster).
+For details on the specific providers, please visit our [detailed installation guide](../0.8.x/operate/install/#create-or-bring-kubernetes-cluster).

 </p>
 </details>

 ### 2. Install Keptn

-The following instructions will install the **latest stable Keptn CLI (0.7.3)** in a quick way.
+The following instructions will install the **latest stable Keptn CLI** in a quick way.

-If you need more information, please look at the [install Keptn CLI](../0.7.x/operate/install/#install-keptn-cli) guide.
+If you need more information, please look at the [install Keptn CLI](../0.8.x/operate/install/#install-keptn-cli) guide.

 #### 2.1 Install Keptn CLI
 The Keptn CLI is the one-stop-shop for all operations related to Keptn.